thomashirtz/pytaurus/README.md

 ## Citation

-If you use this software in your research, please cite of the article that leads to this tool :)
+If you use this software in your research, please cite article that led to the creation of this tool :)

 ```
 @article{hirtz2021framework,